SpaceBeeGaming/OC-robot-controller/README.md

 7. Pastebin links to come:

 # Scripting
-robot_Remote_Script.lua is a program that runs the script specified in arguments.
+The `robot_Remote_Script.lua` is a program that runs the script specified in arguments.

-**You'll need to have the robot_Remote.lua and robotLib.lua like in the manual commader. also do step 3 of the usage instructions.**
+**You'll need to have the `robot_Remote.lua`, `helpers.lua` and `robotLib.lua` like in the manual commader. also do step 3 of the usage instructions.**

-the demoScript.txt file is a simple script.
+the `demoScript.txt` file is a simple script.
 ###### Currently supported commands:

-"move:<direction>"   direction ["F,B,L,R,A,U,D"] move/turn the robot to the direction specified,
+`move:<direction>` direction `[F,B,L,R,A,U,D]` move/turn the robot to the direction specified,

-   if invalid direction gives response "move:NIL_done" >> Parsed by robot_Remote_Script.lua to user readable format.
+   if invalid direction gives response `move:NIL_done` >> Parsed by `robot_Remote_Script.lua` to user readable format.

-"reboot" reboots the robot, if setup correctly it should start robotLib automatically.
+`reboot` reboots the robot, if setup correctly it should start robotLib automatically.

-"quit" quits the robotLib program.
+`quit` quits the robotLib program.

-"connected" simply sends back a confirmation that the robotLib is running.
+`connected` simply sends back a confirmation that the robotLib is running.

+`wait:<int>` sleeps for specified amount of time in seconds. the robot won't accept other commands while doing so.

-If command vas invalid the robot vill give a "nil_command" response, which is parsed by robot_Remote_Script.lua to user readable format.
+If command vas invalid the robot vill give a `nil_command` response, which is parsed by `robot_Remote_Script.lua` to user readable format.

 ###### You can also run the script commands manually
-Typing "robot_Remote '-r' <one of the commands above>" without quotes.
+Typing `robot_Remote '-r' <one of the commands above>` without quotes.

--r is optional parameter that will wait for the response from the robot.
+`-r` is optional parameter that will wait for the response from the robot.